 Do you like cider?
 How about pizza?
 Do you like a decent glass of house red?
 What about cheese?
 Well, if you answered yes to any of these questions then you will find your happy place at The Stable, Bath.
 We have long been fans of The Stable‘s blend of affordable food, great selection of “proper cider” and rich desserts.

-On our last visit to The Stable, Bath, we started with the five cider tasting board.
+On your visit to The Stable, Bath, start with the five cider tasting board.
 This is a great way to find out which kind of cider you enjoy most.
 From there, you can chat with the knowledgable staff and they can make recommendations for you (with the odd taster if you’re lucky).
-The Stable has a rotating choice of ciders including slightly humdrum, mass-produce bottled varieties to boxes of small batch, scrumpy, scrumptious drinks.
-They even make their own, called Rapscallion which is a great introduction to “proper cider”.
+The Stable has a rotating choice of ciders including slightly humdrum, mass-produced bottled varieties to boxes of small batch, scrumpy, scrumptious drinks.
+They even make their own, called Rapscallion which is a great introduction to proper cider.

-We decided to be indulgent and ordered baked camembert to start and sat back in cheese heaven.
-Keep your eyes peeled for the Welsh gold starter too, they may bring it back one day.
-For mains, we had a sourdough pizza each.
-They are thin, crispy and the toppings are the best of British, even if they are exotic.
-The smoke on the water and Billy the kid are divine, and the British chorizo on my pizza this time was spicy and pungent.
-Finally, it was time for dessert (and another two ciders).
-I was sad to see the cheesecake was no longer on the menu but the chocolate brownie we ordered was the most amazing brownie we had ever had.
-It was seriously gooey, sprinkled in honeycomb and drizzled with salted caramel sauce.
-It was heartbreaking to be too full to order a second!
+If decide to be indulgent and order baked camembert to start and sit back in cheese heaven.
+Keep your eyes peeled for the Welsh gold starter too, a dipping pot of cheddar cheese, they may bring it back one day.
+For mains, you must try the sourdough pizza.
+They are thin, crispy, available in a gluten free variety, and the toppings are the best of British, (even if they sound exotic).
+The smoke on the water and Billy the kid are divine, and the British chorizo they use is spicy and pungent.
+Finally, its time for dessert (and another two ciders).
+The chocolate brownie currently on offer is the most amazing brownie you will had ever have.
+It is seriously gooey, sprinkled in honeycomb and drizzled with salted caramel sauce.
+If they are serving the apple cheesecake instead, dive in!
+You won’t regret it.

 The Royal Crescent